-Most played games: Billy McNeill (790)
+Most games played: Billy McNeill (790)

-Top goalscorer: James McGrory (472)
+Top goalscorer: Jimmy McGrory (395)

 A year later, the club played its first official match against Rangers, thus setting the stage for a rivalry based as much on the clubs' political and religious differences than on their on-field disputes.

 Even with Jimmy McGrory – one of the most prolific British strikers of all time – as a focal point of their attack, Celtic slowly found itself on the back foot in a battle with Rangers.
 The next four decades saw Celtic win the Scottish Championship a mere three times, a far cry from the dominance they exerted early on in the century.
 They also managed to win five Scottish Cups during this time, but it was a small consolation for the disheartened fans.

 With Jock Stein taking over as manager in 1965, things immediately took a turn for the better.
 With his undeniable charisma and influence, Stein transformed Celtic's under-performing team into a machine that claimed nine consecutive Scottish Championships from 1966 to 1974.
-The 1967 season was particularly memorable, with Celtic winning every single competition they played in.
-Stein left the club in 1978, having won 10 Scottish Championships, 8 Scottish Cups and a European Cup.
+The 1967 season was particularly memorable, with Celtic winning every single competition they played in, including being the first non-Latin side to win the European Cup.

 The following period saw Celtic enjoy further domestic success, including five additional Scottish Championships and four Scottish Cups before the end of the 80s.
-However, the early 90s turned out to be a time of decline, with the club's numerous financial difficulties having them come precariously close to bankruptcy.
+But the early 90s turned out to be a time of decline, with the club's numerous financial difficulties having them come precariously close to bankruptcy.
 They were eventually saved by businessman Fergus McCann, who took over the club and placed it on the stock market.
 This turn of events led to Celtic getting back on the road to recovery, winning a Scottish Cup in 1995 and a Scottish Championship in 1998.